 2. Use an anti-theft invisible wallet

-This is an essential safety item when I travel.
+This is one of my favorite safety items when I travel.
 I always carry some cash, not so much, but enough for any emergency.

-An invisible wallet will help you to prevent thefts and keep your money safe.
+An invisible wallet will help you to prevent theft and keep your money safe.
 I often keep my passport inside as well as other valuable documentation on my trip.

 3. Don’t leave your belongings unattended